What to do when back to school bites you in the budget

 Public school parents might find assistance with some school expenses through their Parent Teacher Association, says Heidi Emberling, director of Parents Place, a family resource center in the San Francisco Bay Area.

-Or if you can’t donate to a fundraiser or classroom event, volunteer instead.
+If you can’t afford to donate to a fundraiser or classroom event, volunteer instead.
 “There are lots of ways to contribute, and money is only one of those ways,” Emberling says.

 USE ‘NO’ AS A TEACHING MOMENT